org-trello/org-trello.github.io/migration.md

 ## 0.7.0

-org-trello now:

-- respect elisp conventions regarding the setup file location.
+As of now, org-trello respects elisp conventions regarding the setup file location.
 So the default *~/.trello/* will be moved silently to *~/.emacs.d/.trello/*

-- can use multiple trello accounts.
+Also, now users can use multiple trello accounts.
 So, provided you have multiple accounts, some commands will ask you when they need you to choose an account.
 Also, a silent migration will occur to existing buffers.